 Copenhagen overtakes Vienna: The new number one in quality of life!

-The effects of the security situation
+The impact of the security situation

 A look at the factors of quality of life

-In summary, Vienna's decline in the ranking shows that the security situation is an important aspect for the quality of life.
-Copenhagen managed to establish itself as a top city, while Vienna has to reorient itself to keep the high standards for which it is known.
-The ranking impressively shows that quality of life is multi -layered and always has to be rated.Details | |
+In summary, Vienna's decline in the ranking shows that the security situation is an important aspect of quality of life.
+Copenhagen has managed to establish itself as a top city, while Vienna now has to reorient itself to maintain the high standards for which it is known.
+The ranking clearly shows that quality of life is complex and must always be re-evaluated.